Koha-Community/kohadocs/source/tools.rst

       horizontal creep should be set to (minus) -0.03 " to make up for this difference.

-After saving, your profiles will appear on the 'Manage Printer Profiles' page.
+After saving, your profiles will appear on the 'Manage printer profiles' page.

 |image271|